groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/text-annotations/add-search-text-annotations-pdf-groupdocs-java/_index.md

 </dependencies>
 ```

-**Pro tip**: If you're working behind a corporate firewall, you might need to add proxy settings to your Maven configuration.
-Check with your IT department if the repository access fails.
+**Pro tip:** If you work behind a corporate proxy, add the proxy settings to your `~/.m2/settings.xml` file so Maven can reach the GroupDocs repository without interruption.

-### License Setup Options
+### License setup options

-You have several licensing paths:
+You have three paths:

-1. **Free Trial** – perfect for evaluation; gives you full functionality with some limitations.
+1. **Free trial** – full API access, no credit‑card required.
-2. **Temporary License** – great for extended evaluation periods or proof‑of‑concepts.
+2. **Temporary license** – extends the trial period for proof‑of‑concepts.
-3. **Full License** – required for production use.
+3. **Full license** – unlocks unlimited production usage and priority support.

-Don't worry about licensing during development – the trial version will handle everything we cover in this tutorial.

-## Core Implementation: Adding Searchable Text Annotations

-Now for the exciting part – let's write some code!
-This implementation will add searchable text annotations that users can navigate to quickly.
+During development you can skip the license file; the trial key is automatically applied when you instantiate the `Annotator`.

+## Core implementation: adding searchable text annotations

+Now we move to the code that actually creates the annotations.
+Each block below corresponds to a step in the workflow.

-### Basic Implementation Steps
+### Basic implementation steps

-Here's the complete process broken down into manageable chunks:
+Below is the end‑to‑end flow broken into five concise steps.

 ```java
 import com.groupdocs.annotation.Annotator;
 import com.groupdocs.annotation.models.annotationmodels.SearchTextFragment;
 ```

-#### Step 1: Initialize the Annotator
+#### Step 1: initialize the annotator

+The `Annotator` class is GroupDocs.Annotation's primary engine for loading, modifying, and saving PDF files.

 The `Annotator` class is your main interface for PDF manipulation.
 It handles file loading, modification, and saving: